 We were formed at the European URI conference in Dobogoko near Budapest, Hungary in March 2000.
 Our aim is to organise a conference in Bosnia and Herzegovina, ""Millenium Rainbow of Mostar"" (English) / ""Mostarska Duga Novog Milenija"" (Bosnian).
 This event will bring young people together in Mostar, half of them from Bosnia and Herzegovina (of Bosniak, Croatian and Serbian background), the other half from various European countries.
 The conference programme will be comprised of different elements, e.g. workshops on communication skills; lectures and discussion-groups; a pilgrimage to important places of different traditions in the Mostar-region (Catholic, Muslim, Serbian- Orthodox, Jewish); an art-exhibition, fashion-show and a concert; prayers for peace of all religions involved; trip to seaside; workshop on environmental challenges; ceremony on Mostar-bridge with an inter-religious choir; introduction to URI; and to develop an action-plan for further activities.

-Under the direction of Dr. Mumtaz Ali Khan, Executive Director of the Centre for Research and Development of Dalits, the Bangalore CC is helping the breakdown of isolation and separation of Muslims through various programs for integration and understanding.
-Our chief purpose is to quell all forms of violence, inter-cultural and inter-religious.
+Under the direction of Dr. Mumtaz Ali Khan, Executive Director of the Centre for Research and Development of Dalits, the Bangalore CC programs for integration and understanding are helping breakdown the isolation and separation of Muslims.
+Our chief purpose is to quell inter-religious and inter-cultural violence.

 This is the second CC registered in the hi-tech city of India called Bangalore.
 National integration and unity is our chief goal.
 We collaborate with Rotary Club, Y.M.C.A and other similar organizations to promote peace and harmony.
 We regularly attend the Leadership Training under the South India Zone.
 We deputed two delegates for the TPA training in Peace Building at Kottarakkara and we are thinking of starting a seeding program in Bangalore.